Bacterial Infection Treatment with Colloidal Silver

 Common Anaerobic Bacterial Infection Examples

-An anaerobic infection is an infection caused by bacteria (called anaerobes) which cannot grow in the presence of oxygen.
+An anaerobic infection is an infection caused by bacteria, called anaerobes, which cannot grow in the presence of oxygen.
 Anaerobic bacteria can infect deep wounds, deep tissues, and internal organs where there is little oxygen.
-These infections are characterized by abscess formation, foul-smelling pus, and tissue destruction.
+These infections are characterized by abscess formation, foul-smelling pus, and tissue destruction, necrosis.
 Hence some classic examples of anaerobic infections are:

 Appendicitis, Abscess (brain, Peritonsillar, and liver, Pelvic Inflammatory disease, Sinusitis, Tetanus, Lemierre’s syndrome, periodontitis and Peritonitis.

 An aerobic infection is an infection caused by aerobic bacteria which can grow in the presence of oxygen.Examples of aerobic infections are: